Is THCA Legal in Tennessee?

 THCA in Tennessee is now treated as marijuana above 0.3% dry weight under Public Chapter 526.
 TABC took over hemp licensing January 1, 2026.

-Illegal in practice at most retail.
+Illegal.
 Public Chapter 526 (2025), signed by Governor Bill Lee on May 21, 2025, reclassifies THCA above 0.3% on a dry weight basis as marijuana under Tennessee law.
 The change took effect January 1, 2026 and moved hemp-derived cannabinoid (HDC) oversight from the Department of Agriculture to the Tennessee Alcoholic Beverage Commission.
 THCA flower, which routinely tests above the 0.3% dry weight threshold, falls outside the lawful HDC category.
-A Davidson County Chancery Court injunction obtained in December 2024 by the Tennessee Growers Coalition continues to shape what licensed retailers may sell during the transition, with TDA-issued licenses honored through June 30, 2026.
+A Davidson County Chancery Court injunction obtained in December 2024 by the Tennessee Growers Coalition shaped the transition, with TDA-issued licenses honored through June 30, 2026; that settlement window has closed and the THCA ban has been fully in effect since July 1, 2026.

 Tennessee built its hemp framework under Public Chapter 423 of 2023, codified at Tenn.
 Code Ann. §§43-27-201 through 43-27-211.
 That statute defined hemp-derived cannabinoid products (HDCPs), set a 21-and-older sales floor, imposed labeling and testing requirements, and capped aggregate hemp-derived cannabinoids at 25 mg per serving under §43-27-209.
 Licensing and the 25 mg cap took effect July 1, 2024.